-The Appellant was convicted and awarded Capital Punishment; confirmed by the High Court of Madhya Pradesh.
+Appellant was convicted and awarded Capital Punishment; confirmed by High Court of Madhya Pradesh.
 Ruby was married to Sanjay.
 Appellant ‘coveted’ her; ‘warned’ her that he would not allow her to ‘live with anybody else’; ‘threw acid’, burning and injuring family members, killing her.
-There is no ‘conjecture’, ‘surmise’ or ‘inference’ in the narration of the witnesses.
-The evidence is ‘unimpeachable’, Dying Declaration can be given the ‘highest probative value’; conviction beyond any ‘reasonable doubt’.
+There is no ‘conjecture’, ‘surmise’ or ‘inference’ in narration of witnesses; evidence is ‘unimpeachable’, Dying Declaration can be given ‘highest probative value’; conviction beyond any ‘reasonable doubt’.

 “Appellant committed the crime when he was out on bail in another wherein he has been convicted for murder.
-The earlier incident is totally unrelated to the circumstances of this case.
-The choice of acid does not disclose a cold-blooded plan to murder.
-The intention seems to have been severely injure or disfigure.
+Earlier incident is totally unrelated to circumstances of this case.
+Choice of acid does not disclose a cold-blooded plan to murder.
+Intention seems to have been severely injure or disfigure.
 There appears to be no special reason that warrants an imposition of Death Sentence.
-We find that there is no particular depravity or brutality that warrants a classification of the case as rarest of the rare.
+We find that there is no particular depravity or brutality that warrants a classification as ‘rarest of rare’.
 Appellant shall undergo Life Imprisonment.”